-Variations of this recipe have been treasured since Medieval times when it is said that a band of thieves raided the homes of plague victims, protected only by an herbal-infused vinegar formula the robbers had concocted.
-The herbs they used in this tale vary from story to story, but many well-known immunity boosters and anti-microbial herbs can be combined to create this potent medicinal preparation.
+Variations of this recipe have been treasured since Medieval times when it is said that a band of thieves raided homes of the ill, protected only by an herbal-infused vinegar formula the robbers had concocted.
+The herbs they used in this tale vary from story to story, but many other herbs can be combined to create this potent medicinal preparation.

 We've received quite a few questions from folks about using our Four Thieves Oil recipe internally (which we don't recommend, since essential oils are highly concentrated), and thought it would be helpful to post an effective vinegar-based recipe that can be consumed.
 This Four Thieves vinegar formula can be taken by the spoonful, added to water, used in place of regular vinegar in many recipes, or as a surface cleaning agent.